NHERI-SimCenter/BRAILS/docs/web/html/_sources/common/user_manual/modules/pytorchOccupancyClassifier.rst.txt

 .. _lbl-pytorchOccupancyClassifier:

-Pytorch Occupancy Classifier
+PyTorch Occupancy Classifier
 ========================

-The Pytorch Occupancy Image Classifier is a subclass of Pytorch generic image classifier.
+The PyTorch Occupancy Image Classifier is a subclass of PyTorch generic image classifier.
 It can be used for inference and fine-tuning.

 .. container:: toggle